The njRAT Family

 Many variants are derived from njRAT v0.7, making it a foundational version for understanding the evolution of this malware family.
 Therefore, analyzing v0.7 provides critical insights into the design patterns reused across later variants.

-The variants can be broadly classified into two categories:
+The variants can be broadly classified into two categories based on origin and development intent:

 - Official versions: v0.7, v0.9, v0.10